 Postpaid Plans Under $20

 Here is a selection of postpaid plans from Canstar Blue’s database for $20 or less, listed in order of standard cost, lowest to highest, then by standard data allowance, largest to smallest.
-Use our comparison tool to see a wider range of plans from other providers.
+Compare postpaid mobile plans from a wider range of providers using our comparison tool.
 This table includes products with links to referral partners.

 Main image: George Rudy / Shutterstock